-(a) In the event the owner's status changes from that of owner-occupant or the property is transferred or sold, the outstanding balance of the loan shall be immediately due and payable in full.

-(b) Loans may notonly be assumed by heirs or devisees, except that in the event of the death of the applicant sole owner or both owners in entirety.
-Heirs or devisees may assume the existing or modified terms of a loan when an heir or devisee occupies the residence as his/her principal residence and pay any loan assumption fees, and is subject to the same recapture provisions for owner occupancy, transfer, or sale as described above.
+- (a) In the event the owner's status changes from that of owner-occupant or the property is transferred or sold, the outstanding balance of the loan shall be immediately due and payable in full. - (b) Loans may only be assumed by heirs or devisees, in the event of the death of the applicant sole owner or both owners in entirety.
+Heirs or devisees may assume the existing or modified terms of a loan and pay any loan assumption fees.
 Under extenuating circumstances of personal hardship, the Loan Committee may recommend an amendment to the loan terms.